-Joo-hwang, he told me over dinner, has had many rather awkward moments with U.S. soldiers in the past - he was stationed at Yongsan garrison himself over the last year of his life, and now that his military time was over, he had decided to stay on in the neighborhood for a few more months before returning to a college in Western Korea.
+Joo-Hwang, he told me over dinner, has had many rather awkward moments with U.S. soldiers in the past - he was stationed at Yongsan garrison himself over the last year of his life, and now that his military time was over, he had decided to stay on in the neighborhood for a few more months before returning to a college in Western Korea.
 During his time at Yongsan, as one of the few Korean recruits stationed there, he had mixed experiences with the Americans he worked alongside of: with some of them, he formed friendships while partying with them after work in It'aewŏn, while other U.S. soldiers, he found, only treated him with contempt.
 He frankly brings it down to a masculinity issue when explaining matters to me: "They just don't think we are real men like they are", he summed it up.
-Joohwang, in his appearance striving for the flower-boy look look so popular in Seoul these days, visibly
+Joo-hwang, in his appearance striving for the flower-boy look137 so popular in Seoul these days,

-&lt;sup>135 A tattoo artist in the Hongdae area whom I got to know - incidentally the son of a Korean gangster - made a large section of his money by tattooing GIs who came to his little studio.
+136 A tattoo artist in the Hongdae area whom I got to know - incidentally the son of a Korean gangster - made a large section of his money by tattooing GIs who came to his little studio.
 He himself was part of the small punk and hardcore scene in Hongdae, where tattooing is very popular.
 I will discuss the specific meanings of tattooing for GIs and Korean punks, and the way it shapes their relationship with each other, in the section on the Hongdae neighborhood.

-&lt;sup>136 Flower boy / flower man (kkot-minam) refers to a heterosexual man of exceptional beauty - which usually means a tall, dark and exceedingly handsome young man who is very successful with women.
-This particular type of man stands in stark contrast to the comparatively crude, hyper-masculine type of man that middle-aged Korean men who grew up during the military dictatorship represent, often causing great rifts between them and the new generation of beauty-obsessed young men.
-At times mistakenly understood as a result of exposure to Western metrosexual men, the flower boy type has become spends much money on good haircuts, nice clothes and accessories, and today, he has also brought an expensive looking man-purse along, an item that had gotten increasingly popular with fashion-conscious young men in Seoul.
+137 Flower boy / flower man (kkot-minam) refers to a heterosexual man of exceptional beauty - which usually means a tall, dark and exceedingly handsome young man who is very successful with women.
+This particular type of man stands in stark contrast to the comparatively crude, hyper-masculine type of man that middle-aged male Koreans who grew up during the visibly spends much money on good haircuts, nice clothes and accessories, and today, he has also brought an expensive looking man-purse along, an item that had become increasingly popular with fashion-conscious young men in Seoul.
 Pointing to his bag, he laughs now: "You see, this kind of thing GIs most certainly don't understand."